woleet/woleet-widgetv2/README.md

 ### Proxy Server

-To allow the widget to download a file, the file URL must be proxied or the URL must support CORS.
+To allow the widget to download a file, the file URL must be proxied, or the URL must support CORS.

 For testing, a Node.js server is provided.
 This simple server simply redirect the resource flow to the widget.
 Execute next command to launch the server: